 Center for Evaluation and Applied Research

-- Program planning: Needs assessment; Development of a logic model or program theory to strengthen the quality of a program; ensure the quality and usefulness of the programs evaluation
+- Program planning: Needs assessment; development of a logic model or program theory development of action model/change model schema to guide programs through all stages of implementation

-- Outcome evaluation: Validity-focused outcome evaluation; Real-world effectuality evaluation; Viability evaluation; Transferability evaluation
+- Innovative outcome evaluation alternatives: Real-world effectuality evaluation; viability evaluation; transferability evaluation

-The Center consists of a team of faculty and staff evaluation experts committed to applying cutting-edge evaluation theory and methodology to provide clients with high quality evaluation services.
-CEAR takes a unique team approach to evaluation services.
+The Center consists of a team of faculty and staff evaluation experts committed to applying cutting-edge evaluation theory and methodology to provide partners and clients with high quality evaluation services.

 Please contact CEAR with any questions or opportunities to partner with you to collaboratively develop customized plans for evaluations of and research on services to be provided; write grant proposals; or conduct evaluation workshops at introductory, intermediate, and advanced levels.